d-oliveros/isomorphine/README.md

 Isomprhine has only one method: `isomorphine.proxy()`.

-`isomorphine.proxy()` - Creates an object exposing the modules in the directory where it was called, in a browser-compatible way.
+`isomorphine.proxy()` - Creates an object exposing the modules in the directory where it was called.
+Similar to [require-all](https://github.com/felixge/node-require-all), but also makes each module browser-compatible.
 Browsers can require server-side entities through this proxy object.

 ```js
 var isomorphine = require('isomorphine');